 What’s new with Kindle Oasis?

-Let me take you for a walk around my new Kindle Oasis and show you what’s new:
+Let me take you for a walk around it and show you what’s new:

-The design of Kindle Oasis is entirely new.
+The design is entirely new.
 From symmetric rectangular version, it has moved to an asymmetric square looking dimensions.
 The reading area is still rectangular.

 The base is bulgy on one side and paper thin on another side.
 On the thinner side, it feels so fragile that I almost fear I will end up breaking it.
 The thicker side is good to hold.
 All aluminum back compared to the soft plastic one earlier takes some time to adjust to.
 The hand initially slips but, in a day, or so human adaptability does its job.

 The 7-inch screen allows you to read more words on a single screen.
-I am still trying to find a reasonable and reliable cover for Kindle Oasis like the one Kindle Paperwhite came with.
+I am still trying to find a reasonable and reliable cover for it as the one Kindle Paperwhite came with.

 Home screen, now with more space has three sections.
 There is your personal library of books and documents you own.
 On the right is a panel that shows you books in your Amazon Wishlist in a way reminding you what is in the queue to read.
 At the bottom panel, you get the recommendations based on your reading.
 This keeps you abreast of the new releases and old masterpieces that may have escaped your eye.